sternecker/housekeeping/README.md

-# housekeeping
+# Housekeeping

-scripts and config files
+Personal scripts, config files, and other things.